tale-toul/OCP4UPIAWS/README.md

 ```
 The previous command will create the directory _clover_, if it does not already exist, and the file **install-config.yaml** inside it.

 1. Edit the **install-config.yaml** file and set the number of compute (worker) replicas to 0.
-Make any other [changes](https://docs.openshift.com/container-platform/4.4/installing/installing_aws/installing-aws-customizations.html#installation-configuration-parameters_installing-aws-customizations) required for the installation, in the example bellow, the user defined tags have been added:
+Make any other [changes](https://docs.openshift.com/container-platform/4.4/installing/installing_aws/installing-aws-customizations.html#installation-configuration-parameters_installing-aws-customizations) required for the installation, in the example bellow, user defined tags have been added:

 ```yaml
 compute: